Newsletter

 Good News From Facilities!

-As the new year of 2025 has begun, the Finance Committee and Nancy Zacarias, our Church Administrator, will prepare a report of the 2024 Financial activity to present to the Board of Trustees.
-The Contribution Statements will also soon be available for our many contributors.
-And remember that the Finance Committee meets on the second Tuesday of the month at 4 PM, currently by Zoom.
+Please remember that the Finance Committee meets on the second Tuesday of the month at 4 PM, currently by Zoom.
 Our meetings are open to anyone.
 Our job is to safeguard the contributions of our members and friends and to make sure that your money is being spent according to the 2025 budget we adopted in December.
 If that interests you, check us out and consider joining our committee!
-Contact Ed or Shirley at .
+Contact co-chairs Ed Long or Shirley Davis at finance@uuchurchlc.org.

 Generous Giving by Jack Welch